 services.msc

-- In the Services window, scroll down and find the Task Scheduler service.
+and press Enter. - In the Services window, scroll down until you find the Task Scheduler service.

 - Double-click on Task Scheduler to open its Properties.

-- In the General tab, ensure the Startup Type is set to “Automatic“.
-If not, change it.
+- In the General tab, make sure the Startup Type is set to “Automatic”.
+If it’s not, change it.

-- Still in the Properties window, navigate to the Dependencies tab.
+- While you’re in the Properties window, go to the Dependencies tab.

-- Check if there are any services that Task Scheduler relies on and ensure those are running.
-If they aren’t, it might prevent Task Scheduler from functioning correctly.
+- Make sure all the services that Task Scheduler needs are running.
+If they aren’t, it could stop the Task Scheduler from working right.

-Corrupted system files can cause unexpected service behavior.
-The built-in System File Checker (SFC) and Deployment Image Servicing and Management (DISM) tools can detect and repair corrupted Windows system files.
+Broken system files can cause services like the Task Scheduler to act up.
+Windows has tools called System File Checker (SFC) and Deployment Image Servicing and Management (DISM) that can find and fix these files.

-- Open the Command Prompt as administrator by clicking the Start button, typing “cmd” in the search bar, and right-clicking on the “Command Prompt” search result.
+- Open Command Prompt as an administrator by clicking the Start button, typing “cmd” in the search bar, and right-clicking on the “Command Prompt” search result.
 Choose “Run as administrator.”
-Click “Yes” when prompted by the User Account Control dialog.
+Click “Yes” when the User Account Control asks if you’re sure.

 sfc /scannow

-- Wait for the scan to complete.
-If the SFC finds and fixes issues, it will report its actions once finished.
+- Wait until the scan is done.
+If SFC finds and fixes problems, it will tell you what it did once it’s finished.

-- If SFC doesn’t resolve the issue or reports that some files couldn’t be fixed, proceed with DISM.
+- If SFC doesn’t fix everything or says some files couldn’t be repaired, move on to DISM.

-- In the elevated Command Prompt, type the following commands one by one, pressing Enter after each:
+- In the same Command Prompt, type these commands one at a time, pressing Enter after each:

 DISM /Online /Cleanup-Image /CheckHealth DISM /Online /Cleanup-Image /ScanHealth DISM /Online /Cleanup-Image /RestoreHealth

-- After running SFC and/or DISM, restart your computer to apply any fixes and then check the status of the Task Scheduler service.
+- After you run SFC and/or DISM, restart your computer to put any fixes into effect and then check the Task Scheduler service again.

-- Open Settings (via the Start menu or Win + i).
+- Go to Settings (from the Start menu or by pressing Win + i).

-- Under “Other users”, click on “Add account” and follow the prompts to create a new user.
-Ensure you provide the user with administrative privileges.
+- Under “Other users”, click on “Add account” and follow the steps to make a new user.
+Make sure this new user has admin rights.

 - Log out of your current profile.

-- Once logged into the new profile, attempt to start the Task Scheduler service to see if the issue persists.
+- Once you’re in the new profile, try starting the Task Scheduler service to see if the same problem happens.

-- If the Task Scheduler works fine on the new profile, the problem likely resides within your original user profile.
-You might consider transferring your files and settings to this new profile and using it as your primary one.
+- If the Task Scheduler works fine in the new profile, your old profile probably has a problem.
+You might want to move your files and settings to the new profile and start using it instead.

-- If the issue persists even on the new profile, it indicates a system-wide problem, and you should return to your original profile and continue troubleshooting other potential causes.
+- If the problem is still there even in the new profile, it means there’s a bigger issue with the system, and you should go back to your original profile and keep looking for other possible reasons.